 What is FEET?

-Eligible parents of two year olds can have up to 570 hours of funded early education a year (from the funded period after their child's second birthday).
-You can offer this as 15 hours a week for 38 weeks a year (called a term time offer) or you may want to spread the total number of funded hours over term time and school holidays by offering fewer hours each week (called a stretched offer).
+Eligible two year olds can access up to 570 hours of funded early education a year (from the funded period after their child's second birthday).
+You can offer this as 15 hours a week for 38 weeks a year (term time offer) or you may want to spread the total number of funded hours over term time and school holidays by offering fewer hours each week (stretched offer).

 Who can offer FEET?